Windows 11 Not Detecting USB-C Monitors, Why?

 Related resource: All Motherboard Slots and Connectors Explained

-For some, monitors connect fine at one moment and disappear the next.
-If that’s you, peek at Windows 11’s power management settings.
-Features like USB selective suspend might turn off USB ports to save power, which is great for saving energy but not for keeping your monitor connected.
+Some people notice that their monitors connect fine at times and then disappear at others.
+If this happens to you, you should try to check the power management settings in Windows 11.
+Features like USB selective suspend can make your USB ports turn off to save power, which is good for saving energy but not for keeping your monitor connected.

 How to fix the issue and get Windows 11 to detect your USB-C monitor

-Make sure your USB-C cable and port are up for video output.
-Not all are made for this; some are just for charging or moving data around.
-If you can, try a different cable or monitor to sidestep hardware issues.
+Make sure both the USB-C cable and port can handle video output.
+Not all USB-C ports and cables are built for video; some are just for data or charging.
+If you can, try a different cable or monitor to see if there’s a hardware compatibility problem.

 USB-C Charging only cable

-Keep everything from your system to your graphics and USB port drivers fresh.
-Getting the latest updates can sometimes fix these headaches.
-Also, make sure your Windows 11 is the latest version, since Microsoft often patches up known problems.
+Keep your system, graphics, and USB port drivers up to date.
+Updating drivers can sometimes fix detection problems.
+Also, make sure your Windows 11 is up to date because Microsoft often releases updates to fix known issues.

 Update USB Type C Driver Windows 11